Masking Primal and Dual Models for Data Privacy in Network Revenue Management

 We note that, in order to solve problem \eqref{eqn:org_obj_dp}-\eqref{eqn:org_lastcon_dp}, each party $k \in \CK$ still needs to reveal its pair of random vectors, $\veta_k$ and $\vxi_k$ so that the objective function and the bound constraints can be constructed.
-Consequently, the optimal allocations and the bid-prices of each party are no longer private.
+Consequently, the optimal allocations and the dual variables of each party are no longer private.
 Thus, our next step is to conceal the random vectors by using a linear transformation.
 That is, we set $\vv_k = \mE_k\tr \vw_k$ for $k \in \CK$, where $\mE_k$ is a $t_k \times m_k$ random matrix with $t_k \geq m_k$.
 Likewise, we can also set $\vz_k = \mD_k\tr \vu_k$ for $k \in \CK$, where $\mD_k$ is a $s_k \times n_k$ random matrix with $s_k \geq n_k$.
 This is, in fact, the transformation proposed by \cite{mangasarian2011privacy}.
 We note that we can simply form matrices $\mathbf{D}_k$ and $\mathbf{E}_k$ with real or rational random values.
 Then, the resulting matrices are almost-surely full rank \citep{Feng07}.
 We then obtain

 Nonetheless, this transformation is still not enough to conceal the data or the random vectors because the parties have to explicitly share the random matrices $\mE_k$ due to constraints \eqref{eqn:org_mask1_ck} and \eqref{eqn:org_mask1_nonk}.
 Likewise, the random matrices $\mD_k$ as well as the random vectors $\veta_k$ need to be revealed because of the bound constraints \eqref{eqn:org_mask1_bndk1}-\eqref{eqn:org_mask1_bndk2}.
-In fact, probably for the same reason \cite{mangasarian2011privacy} deals only with linear programming models \textit{without} bound constraints and mentions that there is ``a difficulty associated with possibly including non-negativity constraints.'' \cite{li2013privacy} include inequality constraints and resolve this privacy issue by allowing each party to generate a diagonal random matrix for their slack variables.
-We, on the other hand, propose to sample from the set of $M$-matrices\footnote{If $\mS$ is an M-matrix, then $\mS \vx \geq \zv$ implies $\vx \geq \zv$ \citep{Horn91}.} for which the positive diagonal matrices constitute a subset.
-This leads to
+In fact, \cite{mangasarian2011privacy} deals only with linear programming models \textit{without} bound constraints and mentions that there is ``a difficulty associated with possibly including non-negativity constraints.'' \cite{li2013privacy} include inequality constraints, and resolve this privacy issue by allowing each party to generate a positive diagonal random matrix for their slack variables.
+Their approach has been shown to be open to attacks \citep{hong2014inference}.
+We, on the other hand, propose to sample from the set of $M$-matrices for which the positive diagonal matrices constitute a subset.
+This choice is valid because if $\mS$ is an $M$-matrix, then $\mS \vx \geq \zv$ implies $\vx \geq \zv$ \citep{Horn91}.
+This leads to the following model: